grid-line

 The bill requiring ByteDance to sell by January 19 was signed into law by Joe Biden last April.
 Congress included the condition as part of wide-ranging legislation that determined foreign aid packages for Ukraine and Israel.

-“TikTok ban” search interest has spiked as the deadline has drawn nearer.
+“TikTok ban” search interest spiked as the initial deadline drew nearer.

-There are 137.9 million American accounts on TikTok.
-That’s slightly less than Instagram (165.75m), but still equates to more than half of the US adult population — although not every individual account is necessarily a unique user.
+There are 146 million American accounts on TikTok.
+The gap to Instagram (179.9 million) has widened in recent months, but still equates to more than half of the US adult population — although not every individual account is necessarily a unique user.

 Americans are way above the worldwide average when it comes to spending time on the TikTok app.

-And while the Asian market is still more mature when it comes to social commerce, TikTok Shop sales in the US reached $100 million on Black Friday alone last year, up 179% year over year.
+And while the Asian market is still more mature when it comes to social commerce, TikTok Shop sales in the US reached $100 million on Black Friday alone last year – a 179% year-over-year increase.

 There’s no denying that a US ban on TikTok would be highly significant, both culturally and economically.